TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Do Not Forget About…

-Harold Fannin, Jr., Cleveland Browns
+Harold Fannin Jr., Cleveland Browns

 Harold Fannin Jr. keeps living up to the hype he generated during the preseason.
 He did more with his five targets (5-48) than David Njoku did with his (4-40) this past Sunday.
-I had listed as Njoku as one of the most overrated tight ends in fantasy value heading into the season and got plenty of blowback from his supporters.
+I had listed Njoku as one of the most overrated tight ends in fantasy value heading into the season, and got plenty of blowback from his supporters.
 I am beginning to look like a genius now.

-Jonnu Smith, Pittsburgh
+Jonnu Smith, Pittsburgh Steelers

-Jonnu Smith is winning the fantasy battle for top tight end in Pittsburgh with incumbent Pat Freiermuth, although their numbers are close except that Smith scored a TD and Freiermuth has not.
+Jonnu Smith is winning the fantasy battle for top tight end in Pittsburgh with incumbent Pat Freiermuth, although their numbers are close, except that Smith scored a TD and Freiermuth has not.
 I worry about how these two will cut into the other’s playing time and touches, though.
 I also worry about Aaron Rodgers staying healthy and playing well for an entire season.

 Noah Fant, Cincinnati Bengals